avk/avk.github.io/_case_studies/secure-reader-threading.md

   </p>

   <p>
-    Given the numerous things that can go wrong when trying to decrypt a previous message (as listed in the section above), my designs included many auxiliary screens to describe security logic:
+    Many things can go wrong when trying to decrypt a previous message (as listed in the section above).
+My designs included many auxiliary screens to describe security logic:

     <img
       src="{{ site.url }}/assets/sr_threading/mobile/decrypting-decision-tree.png"